pudly/schmopera-hugo/content/articles/bluebeard-s-castle.md

 Your friendly neighbourhood Greg here, to let you know that the spring opera season has definitely sprung.
 Sorry for the delay on this one, it was a lot to chew on.

-On last Wednesday night I had a coming-home of sorts.
+Last week I had a coming-home of sorts.
 After three long years, [Against the Grain Theatre](/scene/companies/against-the-grain-theatre/) opened their first live performance since [2019's _Figaro's Wedding_](https://www.theglobeandmail.com/arts/music/article-against-the-grain-theatres-figaros-wedding-marries-a-mozart-classic/) (featuring Yours Truly.)

 Full disclosure: I've been working with AtG since the jump.
 I'm the only singer to have performed every performance of both _Figaro's Wedding_ and [_La bohème_](/hype-atg-boheme/).
 I'm currently the host of their monthly [Opera Pub](https://atgtheatre.com/upcoming/opera-pub/) -- if you're in Toronto bring yourself down, it's loads of fun.
 So I have a long close relationship with Against the Grain Theatre.